wmjac/chem-driven-lattice-fluid/readme.md

 This repository contains the codes used to produce data presented in the following paper:
 Y. Cho, W.M.
 Jacobs, Interfacial Effects Determine Nonequilibrium Phase Behaviors in Chemically Driven Fluids, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
-(2025, in press).
+(2025).
-Here, we establish first-principles analytical theory to show the properties of the interface between the coexisting phases in chemically driven fluids
-governs the nonequilibrium phase behaviors and demonstrate this prediction with agent-based simulation.
+Here, we establish first-principles analytical theory to show the properties of the interface between the coexisting phases in chemically driven fluids governs the nonequilibrium phase behaviors and demonstrate this prediction with agent-based simulation.

-This requires "numba" python package with the latest version for acceleration in calculation.
+This requires "numba" python package for acceleration in calculation.

 # Coexistence simulation across a flat interface
 src/flat.py => Concentration profiles, diffusive and reactive flux densities, entropy production rate density, and interfacial roughness